Today's Articles

 In an often-cited 1988 study, Douglas Massey and Nancy Denton compiled 20 existing segregation measures and reduced them to five dimensions of residential segregation.
 Dudley L. Poston and Michael Micklin argue that Massey and Denton "brought conceptual clarity to the theory of segregation measurement by identifying five dimensions ."African Americans are racially segregated because all five dimensions of segregation are applied to them within these inner cities across the U.S. These dimensions are evenness, clustering, exposure, centralization, and concentration.

-1. Evenness is the difference between the percentage of a nonwhite group in a particular part of a city compared to the rest of the city.
+1. Evenness is the difference between the percentage of a nonwhite group in a particular part of a city and the rest of the city.

 2. Exposure is the likelihood that nonwhites and whites will meet one another.